 Tips for Tandem Nursing

-- Eat extra healthy and do not try dieting while breastfeeding to lose weight.
+- Eat extra healthily, and do not try dieting while breastfeeding to lose weight.
 Your body will naturally get rid of the fat stores when your second child decides to wean himself; this is just the way nature intended it.
 Also, drink lots of fluid.

 - Do not assign a breast to one child alone.
 Let them breastfeed equally as much from both breasts; this will prevent lopsidedness.

-- The baby’s intake should be monitored by checking weight gain, urine and stool output and audible swallowing sounds.
+- The baby’s intake should be monitored by checking weight gain, urine and stool output, and audible swallowing sounds.